About Rocket Fund

 What we do

-Rocket Fund enables teachers to buy what they think will have the biggest impact on their students' education, by raising money, connecting with their community and accessing corporate match funding.
+Rocket Fund empowers teachers to buy what they think will have the biggest impact on their students' education, by raising money, connecting with their community and accessing corporate match funding.

 Donors give funds to projects in schools they want to support.
 Funds only change hands when a project achieves its minimum target.